Rohan5manza/personal-portfolio/content/pages/projects/my-newsletter.md

 title: My Newsletter
 date: '2024-09-18'
 client: Awesome client
-description: Follow my newsletter and other technical articles here
+description: >-
+  Subscribe to this newsletter for updates on latest research papers, technical projects, business news, and a detailed tour into the world of AI and deep learning.
 featuredImage:
   type: ImageBlock
   url: 'https://assets.stackbit.com/components/images/default/post-4.jpeg'